adobe/brackets-app/README.md

 --------

-If you find bugs or have feedback on things you'd like to see in Brackets, please post them as comments on the Wiki page where you downloaded the build.
+If you find bugs or have feedback on things you'd like to see in Brackets, please subscribe to **DL-Brackets Stakeholders** and send feedback there, or post your feedback as comments on the Wiki page where you downloaded the build.
 Eventually we'll have an open bugbase.

 Hacking on Brackets